jozn/sun2/README.md

 # Features
 + Like what needed for Instagram backend. post, like, comments, notifications, hot posts, personal suggestions, logging.
-+ Cassandra based file storage, with on fly converting and resizing of images then caches them, converting .gifs to .mp4 on fly and reducing a lot of its size.
++ Cassandra based file storage and file serving , with on fly converting and resizing of images then caching them on local disks, converting .gifs to .mp4 on fly and reducing a lot of its size.
 Highly scalable.
 Cached result in several discs.
 + Full Chat system with ability to push.

 # Guides: